National Animal of Australia

 - Average Weight: Male – up to 90 kg and Female – up to 40 kg

 - Average Lifespan: Up to 23 years

 - Conservation Status: Classified as Least Concern (LC) on the IUCN Red List

 - Current number: 34,303,677 in 2011

-One absorbing fact about Kangaroos is they also have different name depends on sex and age.
-A baby kangaroo is usually known as a joey, where the male is known as a boomer and female kangaroo is called a flyer.
+One absorbing fact about Kangaroos is they also have different names depending on sex and age.
+A baby kangaroo is usually known as a joey, where the male is known as a boomer, and the female kangaroo is called a flyer.